A newborn wrapped in a blanket rests calmly in a caregiver’s arms, showing healthy skin tone as adults gently observe for signs of jaundice.

 Jaundice Treatment

 In most cases, the jaundice will clear up by itself without treatment within a week or two.
-It’s important to keep breastfeeding or formula feeding regularly during this time, because bilirubin leaves the body via your baby’s urine.
+It’s important to keep breastfeeding or formula feeding regularly during this time because bilirubin leaves the body via your baby’s urine.

 If your doctor determines that your baby needs treatment for jaundice, one of the following treatments may be recommended:

 • Light therapy.
-Also knows as phototherapy, this kind of jaundice treatment uses fluorescent light, shone through your newborn’s skin, to break down the bilirubin.
+Also known as phototherapy, this kind of jaundice treatment uses fluorescent light, shone through your newborn’s skin, to break down the bilirubin.
 This may be done using a special light-emitting blanket known as a ‘biliblanket’, or sometimes with overhead lights.
 Phototherapy is usually administered in the postnatal ward of your local hospital, although in some cases it may be possible for the treatment to be given in your home.

 • Exchange transfusion.
 If the level of bilirubin is very high, a blood transfusion can be performed with donor blood that doesn’t contain bilirubin.